 14a.
 Less than significant impact.
 According to the US Census Bureau, the City's population is 79,294 as of July 2019 (USCB).
 The Southern California Association of Governments (SCAG) estimates that the population of Perris is expected to increase to about 121,000 by the year 2045.
 (SCAG, p.
 39.)
 The proposed Project does not involve construction of any new homes and will not contribute to a direct increase in the City's population.
 The proposed Project may indirectly contribute to population growth within the City by creating jobs both during construction and operation.
 However, development of the Project would be consistent with the General Plan land use and zoning designations for the site, which are used by both local and regional agencies to determine anticipated growth.
-The employment growth that would occur from the Project is within the City of Perris is subject to environmental review and approval.
+The employment growth that would occur from the Project is within the growth estimates analyzed by the PVCCSP EIR.
+Any new housing that is developed within the City of Perris is subject to environmental review and approval.